|

 The 18¢ value, Scott 1935, was valid for such a

-short period at the end of the 18¢ rate period that the Postal Service immediately reissued the same stamp
+short time at the end of the 18¢ rate period that the Postal Service immediately reissued the same stamp

 with a 20¢ denomination so that a stamp honoring the Irish architect of